Queen Elizabeth Way - Images

 Lower photo taken: June 16th, 2007. |

-Overhead signage for the ramp to Highway 427, from the QEW.
-I've
+Overhead signage for the ramp to Highway 427 along the Toronto-bound QEW.

 View looking through through the Highway 427 interchange at the overhead